shalearkane/Astral-Ray-Scratchpad/Khushi/Readme.md

 Code Structure

 Main Script

-  Loading FFAST Data (load_ffast_data): This function loads the cross-section data for the selected elements, cleans the data, and formats it for further processing.
+  (load_ffast_data): This function loads the cross-section data for the selected elements, cleans the data, and formats it for further processing.

-  Interpolating SigmaRho (interpolate_cross_section): This function performs linear interpolation on the SigmaRho values based on the energies from the incident spectrum.
+  (interpolate_cross_section): This function performs linear interpolation on the SigmaRho values based on the energies from the incident spectrum.

-  Calculating Scattered Spectrum (model_scattered_spectrum_with_density): This function calculates the total scattered spectrum for each element by considering its density, abundance, and SigmaRho values.
+  (model_scattered_spectrum_with_density): This function calculates the total scattered spectrum for each element by considering its density, abundance, and SigmaRho values.

-  Loading Incident Spectrum (load_incident_spectrum): This function loads the incident spectrum data (energy and intensity) from the file.
+  (load_incident_spectrum): This function loads the incident spectrum data (energy and intensity) from the file.

-  Main Function (main): This function coordinates the loading of data files, calculation of the scattered spectrum, and saving of the results to a CSV file.
+  (main): This function coordinates the loading of data files, calculation of the scattered spectrum, and saving of the results to a CSV file.
 It also handles plotting the spectrum.

   Parameters